 Yet, as I pointed out, it could hardly be better for your gaming PC for this money.
-Alternatively, you can peek at our list of best gaming headsets for under $ 100.
+Alternatively, peek at our list of best gaming headsets for under $ 100.

 WiFi for gaming PC

 The selected board in this price range doesn’t have a built-in WiFi adapter.
-If you want a WiFi connection, you need to get an internal PCI card or an external USB adapter.
+You must get an internal PCI card or an external USB adapter if you want a WiFi connection.
 The recommendation for a WiFi adapter goes to an external USB adapter because it’s much easier to handle.

 TP-Link AC600 USB WiFi Adapter for PC (Archer T2U Plus)